 How do you incorporate in Michigan?

 What is the process of incorporation in Michigan?
 What type of documentation is required?
-These are some of the common questions that you will be confronted with if you planning to start a new business in the state.
-The following steps will enable understanding of the entire process:
+These are some of the common questions that you will be confronted with if you are planning to start a new business in the state.
+The following steps will enable you understand the entire process:

 Business Entity Name